hvh-guide/hvh-guide/docs/frequently-asked-questions.md

 Arcane Staff + Duration tome is amazing in helping to take down bosses and elites till you get stronger to handle them without it.
 It is the MUST have weapon during boss brawl.

-Play around and experiment with different builds to see what you enjoy for your playstyle.
+Play around and experiment with different builds to see what you enjoy for your play style.

 As you get stronger you will naturally shift towards the damage meta that all heroes will follow: Bombs + Area tome, Fire orbs + Duplicator tome, Lightning + Cooldown tome, Crossbows, Damage tome and Crit tome.